Healthcare Employment Trends: 5 Trends Shaping the Industry

 Wage Increases: As hospitals faced increased demand and staffing challenges during the pandemic, there was an 8.5% increase in average hourly wages for hospital employees between February 2020 and August 2021.
 This trend will unlikely subside anytime soon, as the demand for experienced healthcare workers remains high.

 Shift in Patient Care: Along with employment trends, the pandemic also altered the nature of hospital patient care.
 Patient acuity increased as the length of hospital stays rose due to the severity of COVID-19 cases.
-This further intensified the workload and stress on the healthcare workforce, impacting their overall job satisfaction.
+This further intensified the workload and stress on the healthcare workforce, impacting their overall job satisfaction and contributing to nurse burnout, particularly in emergency nursing settings.

 Adoption of Healthcare Technology: The healthcare industry saw a surge in the adoption and integration of healthcare technology during the pandemic.
 Healthcare tech jobs witnessed significant growth as the need for professionals with expertise in data analytics, telemedicine, remote monitoring, and other tech-based solutions increased.